awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.SQLT.md

       ```

 **Note**
 Upgrading SQLT requires uninstalling an older version of SQLT and then installing the new version\.
 So, all SQLT metadata can be lost when you upgrade SQLT\.
 A major version upgrade of a database also uninstalls and re\-installs SQLT\.
-An example of a major version upgrade is an upgrade from Oracle Database 18c to Oracle Database 19c\.
+An example of a major version upgrade is an upgrade from Oracle Database 12c Release 2 \(12\.2\) to Oracle Database 19c\.

 ## Using SQLT<a name="Oracle.Options.SQLT.Using"></a>